musabehonore/omega-ec-fe/README.md

 # Omega Ec Frontend

-This is an ec frontend built with
+This is an ec frontend built with Next js